estnltk/estnltk/docs/index.rst

 The de facto library for NLP in English, the **NLTK toolkit** is also a dependency [BI06]_.

 In addition to providing an API that is simple to use for software developers, Estnltk also aims to be useful for language researches and linguists in general.
-The library has tools for sentiment analysis, text classification and information extraction, which requires no programming knowledge once they are set up.
+The library is used to create tools for sentiment analysis, text classification and information extraction, which requires no programming knowledge once they are set up.
 Including useful tools is a major goal in the future of Estnltk.
+See https://github.com/estnltk/ for a list of tools available.

 ..
 [KA97] Kaalep, Heiki-Jaan. *"An Estonian morphological analyser and the impact of a corpus on its development."* Computers and the Humanities 31, no. 2 (1997): 115-133.
 ..
 [TK13] Tkachenko, Alexander; Petmanson, Timo; Laur, Sven. *"Named Entity Recognition in Estonian."* ACL 2013 (2013): 78.